spiritualizeme/spiritualizeme.github.io/suryanamaskarprivacypolicy.md

 We clearly disclose the following:

-* We do **NOT collect, store, or share any personal health data**, such as medical records, diagnosis, or biometric information.
+* We do **NOT collect, store, or share any personal health data**, such as medical history, diagnosis, or biometric information.
 * Any activity within the app (such as selected routines, session progress, or preferences):

   * Is stored **locally on your device**